Maicon (footballer, born 1990): Lokomotiv Moscow

-On 10 March 2010, Maicon joined FC Lokomotiv Moscow in a four-and-a-half-year contract.
-He made his debut abroad ten days later, replacing goalscorer Dmitri Sychev in a 3–0 home win against PFC Krylia Sovetov Samara.
+On 10 March 2010, Maicon joined Lokomotiv Moscow in a four-and-a-half-year contract.
+He made his debut abroad ten days later, replacing goalscorer Dmitri Sychev in a 3–0 home win against Krylia Sovetov Samara.

-Maicon scored his first goal abroad on 15 May 2010, netting the last in a 2–0 home win against FC Amkar Perm.
-A regular starter in the following campaigns, he scored a brace in a 4–0 home routing of FC Anzhi Makhachkala on 5 November 2016.
+Maicon scored his first goal abroad on 15 May 2010, netting the last in a 2–0 home win against Amkar Perm.
+A regular starter in the following campaigns, he scored a brace in a 4–0 home routing of Anzhi Makhachkala on 5 November 2016.

 Antalyaspor

 On 16 June 2017, after seven years in Russia, Maicon moved to Turkey after agreeing to a contract with Antalyaspor, effective as of 1 July.
 On 9 January 2019, Antalyaspor announced that Maicon's contract was terminated by mutual consent.

 Atlético Mineiro

 On 14 January 2019, Maicon returned to Brazil and joined Atlético Mineiro on a free transfer.
 He left the club in February 2020.